-Common Mistakes / Tips
+Common Mistakes / Tips for Financial Reporting

 You have to practice solving a good number of questions on each topic.
 Try to solve each problem on your own (by yourself), in spite of just audit solutions from a notebook or study material.
 So, Do practice on a regular basis.
-Don’t refer to a solution from your notebook or anywhere else.
+Do not refer to a solution from your notebook or anywhere else.

 Adequate Working Notes in supporting to your answers and State the assumption clearly

 Answer the questions with due emphasis on the provisions of Accounting Standards

 Go through each and every topic thoroughly and understand conceptual points supporting each topic

 Try to solve as many questions as you can and also go through Practice Manual, Revision test papers, Suggested answers, Mock Test papers. (to the extent possible and available).